Entocort side effects and drug information

 - Update your doctor, pharmacist, physician, nurses, dentists, and other healthcare providers that you are taking the meds.

-- You are at high risk of acquiring an infection, make sure you always wash your hands.
+- You are at high risk of acquiring an infection and you may acquire it anytime, so make sure you always wash your hands.
 Avoid individuals with colds, infections, or flu.

 - If you have diabetes or high blood sugar, monitor your blood sugar carefully.

-- If you are consuming the drug for a few weeks now, consult your doctor before you decide to discontinue the medication.
+- If you are consuming the drug for a few weeks now, consult your doctor before you decide to discontinue the medication as it is part of the rights reserved for them.
 Chances are, you will be advised to stop taking it gradually.

-- Tell your healthcare provider if you are pregnant or planning on getting pregnant, or lactating.
+- Tell your doctor if you are pregnant or planning on getting pregnant, or lactating as this is important information.

-- The drug might result in osteoporosis with used for a long time.
+- The drug might result in osteoporosis if used to treat for a long time.

 - Avoid grapefruit and grapefruit juice.